typst/typst/tests/typ/coma.typ

 #let university = [*Technische Universität {city}*]
 #let faculty = [*Fakultät II, Institut for Mathematik*]

-// The `rect` function just places content into a rectangular container.
+// The `box` function just places content into a rectangular container.
 When
 // the only argument to a function is a template, the parentheses can be omitted
 // (i.e. `f[a]` is the same as `f([a])`).
-#rect[
+#box[
     // Backslash adds a forced line break.
     #university \
     #faculty \